-so.getGameScore(StateObservation refer)
+'''

+so.getGameScore(int i)

+'''

-returns the sum of rewards in state so, seen from the perspective of the player to move in state refer.
-Most 2-player games will give the reward only in the end (win/tie/loss), so that for those games so.getGameScore(refer) is usually 0 as long as so is non-terminal.
-If the game state is terminal, a negative reward will be returned if refer's player loses and a positive reward if this player wins.
-For other games there might be also rewards during the game.
+returns the sum of rewards in state so, seen from the perspective of the player i.
+Most 2-player games will give the reward only in the end (win/tie/loss), so that for those games so.getGameScore(i) is usually 0 as long as so is non-terminal.
+But other games (e.g. 2048, Blackjack, Poker) give rewards not only at the end of an episode.
+Then the game score will be the sum of all rewards given so far in this episode (cumulative score or reward).
+For example, the game score in Poker for player i is the amount of chips that she has in state so, and this amount changes at the end of each round.
+In 2048, the game score is the cumulative sum of all tile merges.

-• If a state is terminal (e. g.
+If a state is terminal (e. g.
 "X wins") then the "player who moves" has changed a last time (i. e. to player O, although the game is over.).
-Thus the score for O will be -1
+Thus, the score for O will be -1 ("O loses").
+It seems a bit awkward at first sight to assign a terminal state a "player to move", but this is the only way to guarantee in a succession of actions for 2-player games that the current score estimate is always the negative of the next state's score (negamax principle).
+Fig. 4 shows an example.